Hassle Free HR – Employees Affected by School Closures

 Therefore, it is very likely that even though schools and childcare providers have “re-opened”, you will continue to have employees with childcare issues over the coming months.
 Parents of children in a “bubble” who have been sent home from school to isolate, but who do not have symptoms themselves, will not be required to self-isolate.
 However, depending upon the age of their child, they may be required to remain home to care for their child.

-Where home working or the Coronavirus Job Retention Scheme are not possible, we suggest the following:
+Where home working is not possible, we suggest the following: